-- Are there any assumptions about specific goals that need to be shared because of the local school context? - Are there any elements for which proficient performance will depend on factors beyond the control of the principals?
+• Are there any assumptions about specific goals that need to be shared because of the local school context?

+- Are there any elements for which proficient performance will depend on factors beyond the control of the principals?
 If so, how will those dependencies be accounted for in the evaluation process? - What are the sources of evidence to be used in assessing an administrator's performance?

 The evaluator and administrator also discuss the appropriate resources and professional learning needs to support the administrator in accomplishing his/her goals.
-Together, these components - the goals, the practice areas and the resources and supports - comprise an individual's evaluation and support plan.
+Together, these components - the goals, the practice areas and the resources and supports - comprise an administrator's evaluation and support plan.
 In the event of any disagreement, the evaluator has the authority and responsibility to finalize the goals, supports and sources of evidence to be used.
-The completed form on page 49 represents a sample evaluation and support plan.